TeRyZh/Website/_pages/about.md

   - /about.html
 ---

-I am a research associate professor at University of Tennessee at Chattanooga, trying to combine machine learning and computer vision with connected and automated technology to build safe, green, and smart mobility applications.
-My dissertation topic is to develop a non-conventional video detection and validation method for high-resolution trajectory collection using computer vision and 3D Point Clouds.
+I am a Professor at Soochow University in Suzhou, specializing in Intelligent Transportation Systems (ITS) and smart infrastructure.
+My research explores the intersection of machine learning, computer vision, and connected and automated vehicle (CAV) technologies to engineer safe, sustainable, and intelligent mobility applications.

+A central theme of my academic background is the extraction and validation of high-fidelity traffic data.
+I developed non-conventional video detection and validation methodologies that leverage computer vision alongside 3D point cloud processing to achieve high-resolution vehicle trajectory collection.
+Today, my work continues to advance spatial-temporal perception and traffic modeling for next-generation automated driving environments.

 ### Traffic Detection and Sensing